ZenDevMaster/rankerx_gsa_bot/README.md

 1. Create a new project in GSA.
 Configure all of the settings per your preferences and import or create.
 The RankerX_GSA_Bot will use this file to generate new projects when it runs.

-2. Once you're happy with the settings, right click and select "Edit in Notepad"
+2. Once you're happy with the settings, right click and select "Modify Project" -> "Edit in Notepad"
 ![RankerX GSA Tags](./howto/gsa_settings.JPG)

 3. Now you need to edit a few lines and then save the file to your c:\RankerX_GSA_Bot folder: